k-styles/k-styles/README.md

 ![images](https://user-images.githubusercontent.com/69641277/126748302-42436b51-8406-418b-bece-6b301a5e2475.jpeg)
  <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-- 🔭 I’m currently working on Audio Processing and VHDL packages for FPGA Emulation of Quantum Circuits
+- 🔭 I’m currently working on a Simulation on Natural Selection, using OpenGL specification
-- 🌱 I’m currently learning Data Structures and Algorithms and Bayesian Interpretation of Machine Learning
+- 🌱 I’m currently learning Probabilistic Machine Learning
-- 👯 I’m looking to collaborate on Python Web App or ML Projects
+- 👯 I’m looking to collaborate on ML Projects
-- 🤔 I’m looking for help with Algorithms and Bayesian Theory
+- 🤔 I’m looking for help with Bayesian Statistics and my clean/efficient coding skills
-- 💬 Ask me about My ongoing projects or to collaborate on python or ML projects
+- 💬 Ask me about my ongoing projects or to collaborate on python or ML projects or a latest anime I have watched
 - 📫 Reach me: <a href='https://www.linkedin.com/in/kartik-anand-6abb94192/'>LinkedIn</a>
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love Cats and --pizzas.
 Vegan.
 Weeb.
 Dattebayo!